 Our Charity

-A charity since 1997, The CRUMBS Project (Crumbs) was founded by the late Anne Gardner MBE.
-Anne recognised the need for those with disabilities or mental health conditions to have a structured programme of support to encourage their learning and professional development.
+A charity since 1997, The CRUMBS Project was founded by the late Anne Gardner MBE.
+Anne recognised the need for those with disabilities, neurodivergences, or mental health conditions to have a structured programme of support to encourage their learning and professional development.

 Charitable objective:

-“The promotion of education and social inclusion of disadvantaged individuals, by providing learning and training designed to assist in progress towards better employment and a more independent life through vocational training”.
+“Promoting education and social inclusion for disadvantaged individuals by offering learning and training opportunities that support their progress towards improved employment prospects and greater independence through vocational training.”.

 Anne Gardner MBE